Nikita1440/Nikita1440/README.md

 👋 Hello there!
-I'm a passionate B.Tech graduate in Biotechnology with a fervor for data-driven exploration and innovation. 🧬📊
+I'm a passionate  graduate in Biotechnology with a  fervour data-driven exploration and innovation. 🧬📊

 🧠 My journey in the world of technology began with a strong foundation in biotechnology, where I gained insights into the intricate workings of life at a molecular level.
 As I delved deeper, I discovered a profound interest in harnessing the power of data to uncover hidden patterns and drive meaningful insights. 🌐🔍